 Just as planned, exactly at 3:00 AM, a beautiful cacophony of iPhone ringtones began to play throughout the house.
 It was finally time to leave!

 On the way to the airport we listed to loud music and sang.
 The Truck Songs playlist is one that I’ve had for many years.
 It’s the boys favorite playlist from when they were about 5 & 3 years old.
-We sang loudly and laughed – Jackson and I imagined taking the John lead in The Lion Sleeps Tonight by the Tokens.
+We sang loudly and laughed – Jackson and I imagined John taking the lead in The Lion Sleeps Tonight by the Tokens – “weeeeee, weeeuhhhh weeeuuhh the Lion Sleeps Tonight!!!!!!”.
 It was a thrilling ride to the airport in the middle of the night.

 We landed at JFK around 8:30 AM and trusted Jackson to get us from the airport to Manhattan.
 Our target was Penn Station, which ultimately became our hub of sorts, for the entire trip.
 None of us had ever traveled via the NYC subway or train system, so we were excited and nervous to figure it out.

-A little foreshadowing here: by Sunday, we felt like train experts!
+A little foreshadowing: by Sunday, we felt like train experts!

 Let the adventure begin.
 We were going to try to see it all…by Sunday afternoon!